TreeOfSelf/pgpencrypt.chat/README.md

 - Chat securely
 - Emoji hash, easily spot out impersonators

+## Recommendations

+To use PGPencrypt chat securely, please run through TOR browser and use only on a 100% uncompromised clean install of a Linux based operating system, like Tails.

 ## Deployment

 If  you plan on hosting your own server, run the server in node.js after installing dependancies.
 You will need to create a private key and public certificate for SSL.